ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

 watching pre-recorded 320x240, 640x480 standard definition 480p movies to wired PCs connected to the Internet via high-latency, low-bandwidth DSL as early DOCSIS modems.

-Streaming has grown to the extent that it has become a daily go-to video source world wide for billions of viewers and has expanded from pre-recorded movies to encompass every type of video content imaginable.
+Streaming has grown to the extent that it has become a daily go-to video source worldwide for billions of viewers and has expanded from pre-recorded movies to encompass every type of video content imaginable.
 This growth to billions of viewers and the addition of low latency sensitive content and new connectivity options like WiFi, Cellular and Satellite in addition to